huilinghe19/sardana_practise/README.md

     Tauruscore1
     Tauruscore2

 Besides two functions: docker and pseudo counter and trigger/gate, I have reached to Macros2 and Marcos3.
 I have finished the content of 'MACROGUI - MACROEXECUTOR' and 'MACROGUI - SEQUENCER' in Macros2.
-Due to the problem of the macro random_image(The problem is shown in the image 'problem_with_macro(random_image).png'), I have looked for a solution.
-Maybe it is caused by the path of macro server, maybe it is caused by the matplotlib library.
-Now I am reading the content of this page (https://github.com/sardana-org/sardana-training/tree/master/xyzDummyStage).
-There is a module called 'matplotlibrandom.py' on this page.

 ----------------------------------------------------------------------------------------------------------------------------------------